mlazarovits/BayesianClustering/README.md

 ### Use as an external package
 - make sure `lib/libBayesianClustering.so` exists
 	- if not, it can be made with `make lib` or `make lpclib` if on LPC
+- you MUST include the following flags in the compilation of the main executable that `libBayesianClustering` is being linked against
+	- `-O3 -march=native -ffast-math -funroll-loops -flto`
+	- this is to ensure that `Eigen::MatrixXd` objects are aligned properly
 - be sure to add the path to the repository to `$LD_LIBRARY_PATH` so the library can be dynamically found
 	```
 	export $LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/BayesianClustering/lib